All right, news rounds up information overload hour.

 Denver's mayor, same thing.

-Chicago mayor Lori Lightweight, you know, same thing with her too.
+Chicago Mayor Lori Lightweight, you know, same thing with her too at a W NBA game.

 Why?

-So I would say, of course, uh there are moments when we all don't put masks back on as quickly as we should.
+So I would say, of course, there are moments when we all don't put masks back on as quickly as we should.

-But I don't think we should lose miss the lose the force through the trees here, and that our objective here is to get more people vaccinated, make sure that uh c that schools and companies around the country can put in place requirements to save more lives and keep people safer uh and you know not overly focus on moments in time that don't reflect overarching policy.
+And that our objective here is to get more people vaccinated, make sure that schools and companies around the country can put in place requirements to save more lives and keep people safer and not overly focus on moments in time that don't reflect overarching policy.

-It was not just moments in the past.
+It was not just facing the restaurant.

 Okay.